starmoon8/starmoon8/README.md

 # People keep asking why I only vibe with Rust - tldr cuz i have basic common sense.
 DUHHHH !!

 The strict rust compiler and ai both work together to empower non coders to make awesome apps.
 Ai can make a c app that compiles but will see lots of issues.
 The super strict rust compiler is your best friend- it prevents errors before they even happen.
 BEFORE ai , rust was only for the gifted.
-AFTER ai, rust is only for any skill level who has basic common sense tho and realizes how rust and ai go together in beautiful harmony.
+AFTER ai, rust is only for any skill level who has basic common sense.
+Rust and ai go together in beautiful harmony that truly empowers all skill levels.

 Today, rust is clearly above the rest.
 When ai poops out a superior lang, i will be the first one to use it and never look back at rust.
 Today, however, rust is god- and other langs are a silly waste of time.
 PHP coders used to ENJOY the fact that websites broke all the time and needed to be fixed.
 That type of scam has repeated in other langs.
 If you want to make a crap app, use any other lang except rust.
 THEN try to justify your inferior app.
 Good luck with that.